Postgraduate degree from School of Chaillot (specialization in ancient monuments preservation), as head of class

 State-certified Architect, School of architecture of Paris-Belleville

 Associate lecturer / researcher at School of architecture of Paris-Belleville

-She is also an associate lecturer at the School of Architecture of Paris-Belleville.
-In this capacity, she conducted a study for UNESCO in the context of the nomination of Lo Manthang, a small historical city of Tibetan culture in Nepal, as World Heritage.
-As a teacher, she organizes a workshop on seismic stress on the heritage of the medieval city of Rhodes, Greece, and taught the architectural and urban project on the historic center of Paris and its periphery.
+She is also a lectuer-researcher at the Paris-Belleville School of Architecture.
+In this capacity, she conducted a study for UNESCO in the context of the nomination of Lo Manthang, a small historical city of Tibetan culture in Nepal, as a World Heritage Site.
+As a teacher, she organised a workshop on seismic stress on the heritage of the medieval ciy of Rhodes, Greece, and taught architectural and urban design in the historic centre of Paris and its suburbs.

-Maïe Kitamura has worked on the conservation of Angkor temples in Cambodia within APSARA, and teaches regularly, with the School of Chaillot, to train heritage architects in Cambodia and Vietnam.
+Maïe Kitamura has worked on the conservation of the Angkor temples in Cambodia with APSARA, and teaches regularly, with the Ecole de Chaillot, to train heritage architects in Cambodia and Vietnam.